 Does it make sense that the beauty industry markets the importance of daily exfoliation?
 Is it simply misinformation, like how I was initially taught, or do they want our skin damaged so that we keep going back for more?

 Instant external results does NOT equal long-term skin health.
 In fact, it’s the opposite.
 We don’t expect our heart to heal overnight, yet we expect our skin to?

 If you have been over-exfoliating, allow time for you skin to heal.
 You’ve been stripping your skin, so it will be holding on tightly to dead skin cells in attempt to protect itself.
 Your skin will look a little dull before it looks better, but daily self massage can help with this.

-Let’s stop forcing the skin to act in unnatural ways, and instead, support its natural processes.
+Let’s stop forcing the skin to act in unnatural ways, and instead, support its natural processes through a minimalist, supportive skin care routine.
 Trust your skin!
 It actually loves you and knows what’s best for you!